Skip to main content

 20 mentions Positive Neutral Negative

-The gameplay has received mixed reviews, with many players finding it simplistic and tedious, often feeling like a mere vehicle for the narrative rather than an engaging experience.
-While some appreciate the unique birthday mechanic and light RPG elements, they argue that the mechanics are too primitive and limit interactivity, detracting from the overall enjoyment.
-Ultimately, the game is seen as more focused on storytelling than on delivering a compelling gameplay experience.
+The gameplay has received mixed reviews, with many players finding it simplistic and tedious, often feeling like a mere filler for the narrative rather than an engaging experience.
+While some appreciate the unique birthday mechanic and its thematic relevance, others criticize the limited interactivity and lack of depth, suggesting that the game prioritizes storytelling over gameplay mechanics.
+Overall, the gameplay is seen as a weak point, overshadowed by a compelling narrative.

-• “I really really like the storytelling and gameplay ideas and the minimalistic style.”
+• “I really like the storytelling and gameplay ideas, along with the minimalistic style.”

 • “Since every birthday you take a penalty to all survival gauges and it increases every year, it is just a matter of time until you get grinded down, which as an entertainment narrative might work but mechanically for a game it's not ideal as it hurts interactivity, which is probably not something you should do in an already niche game about old age.”